 “Formal complaint” means a document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that the recipient investigate the allegation of sexual harassment.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the education program or activity of the recipient with which the formal complaint is filed.
 A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information required to be listed for the Title IX Coordinator.
 As used here, the phrase ”document filed by a complainant” means a document or electronic submission (such as by email) that contains the complainant’s physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint.

 South College will send written notice to both parties (complainant and respondent) of the allegations upon receipt of a formal complaint.
 In the written notice, South College will include notice of the College’s grievance process, including any informal resolution process, the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident, if known.
 The written notice will include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process.
-The written notice will also inform the parties that they may have an advisor of their choice, who may be, but is not required to be, and may inspect and review evidence.
+The written notice will also inform the parties that they may have an advisor of their choice, who may be an attorney, but is not required to be, and may inspect and review evidence.
 The written notice will also inform the parties of any provision in South College’s code of conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.

 Informal Resolution Process